flutter/website/src/release/breaking-changes/flutter-gradle-plugin-apply.md

 ---
 title: Deprecated imperative apply of Flutter's Gradle plugins
 description: >
-  How to migrate your Android app's Gradle build files to the new, declarative format.
+  How to migrate your Flutter app's Android Gradle build files to the new, declarative format.
 ---

 ## Summary